cqse/teamscale-jacoco-agent/agent/README.md

 the agent to function properly.
 How much memory is needed depends on how much code is being analyzed and thus on how you configure the agent.

-To upload coverage directly to Teamscale a Teamscale version of 5.9.0 or higher is required.
+To upload coverage directly to Teamscale, a Teamscale version of 5.9.0 or higher is required.

 ## Installing